jundalisay/sp/content/en/research/zoroaster/avesta/vendidad/chapter-12.md

 6 (21).
 O Maker of the material world, thou Holy One!
 How shall I cleanse the house?
 How shall it be clean again?

-Ahura Mazda answered: 'They shall wash their bodies three times, they shall wash their clothes three times, they shall chant the Gâthas three times; they shall offer up a sacrifice to my Fire, they shall offer up the bundles of baresma, they shall bring libations to the good waters; then the house shall be clean, and then the waters may enter, then
+Ahura Mazda answered: 'They shall wash their bodies three times, they shall wash their clothes three times, they shall chant the Gâthas three times; they shall offer up a sacrifice to my Fire, they shall offer up the bundles of baresma, they shall bring libations to the good waters; then the house shall be clean, and then the waters may enter, then the fire may enter, and then the Amesha-Spentas may enter, O Spitama Zarathustra!'

-p.
-147

-the fire may enter, and then the Amesha-Spentas may enter, O Spitama Zarathustra!'

 7 (25).
 If the master of the house 1 dies, or if the mistress of the house dies, how long shall they stay?
 How long for the righteous?
 How long for the sinners?